Reservoirs

 Salto Segredo Hydroelectric Power Plant

 The largest volume of water used by Copel is intended to generate energy.
-The Company operates 24 hydroelectric plants, 23 of which are in the State of Paraná and one in Mato Grosso.
+The Company has investments in 26 hydroelectric plants, 24 of which are in the State of Paraná, one in the State of Rio Grande do Sul and one in the State of Mato Grosso.
 The hydrographic basins with projects operated by Copel are Iguaçu, Tibagi, Alto Ribeira, Atlântico Sudeste and Amazônica.

 The water is accumulated in reservoirs for later passage through the turbines and consequent generation of energy, being returned at a point downstream (downstream) by the plant.
 Thus, the predominant use of water is non-consumptive.
 The capacity to regulate the flow of reservoirs is the means of guaranteeing water for use in periods of low availability.